 14. Perform regular customer satisfaction surveys

-Collecting end user feedback is critically important to improving your customer support process and increasing customer satisfaction.
-Regularly follow up on resolved tickets with a survey or a feedback form to collect valuable information to understand your customer support pain points and find out how your help desk is actually performing.
+Collecting end-user feedback is critically important for improving your customer support process and increasing customer satisfaction.
+Regularly follow up on resolved tickets with a survey or a feedback form to collect valuable information.
+Thus, you can understand your customer support pain points and find out how your help desk is actually performing.

 15. Take care of your help desk team